 The Foundation of Code Signing

-Think of it as a digital seal of authenticity, similar to a notary’s stamp on important documents.
-When developers sign their code, they’re essentially making a verifiable statement saying, “This is my work, and I stand behind it.”
+Consider it as a digital seal of validity akin to a notary’s mark on significant documentation.
+Signing their code, developers are effectively stating, “This is my work, and I stand behind it.” veribly.

 To implement code signing, developers first need to obtain a certificate from a trusted Certificate Authority (CA).
 Fortunately, this process doesn’t have to break the bank.
 You can explore application and code signing certificates from a trusted provider like SSLTrust for an affordable option.
 In no time, you can digitally sign your software and start building trust with users.